hbarclay/aion_miner/README.md

 ﻿# Aion Miner

 ### About
-Welcome to the Aion mining repository, this repository will contain documentation, mining details and reference implementations of CPU and CUDA miners for the Aion blockchain.
+This is a fork of the Aion mining repository on which I intend to add OpenCL functionality, if my schedule allows.

 ### Algorithm Details